How to talk to your teen about their reach school

 Straight-A students in remedial classes — unprepared by their high schools to succeed in college

 High schoolers do the hard work to reach their dream of attending college only to find themselves in remedial classes because high school left them unprepared.

 Why the most competitive high school may not be right for your teen.

-Local program with links to UC Berkeley and Stanford strives to close STEM achievement gap.
+The SMASH program, which has links to UC Berkeley, Stanford, and other top universities, strives to close the STEM achievement gap.

 Why is algebra so important?